Turning off Tracking for Find and FindAsync in Entity Framework

 With all the others you can use the AsNoTracking option to tell Entity Framework not to track the entity for changes.
 This is very useful if you are retrieving the entity to read it, and not to update it.

-If you had a Products table you could do following and generate the SQL shown above -
+If you had a Products table you could do the following and generate the SQL shown above -

 var product = _salesContext.Products.AsNoTracking().FirstAsync(p => p.ProductId == productId);